-If you, like me, don’t mind/weirdly enjoy the taste of your weed oil, skip this whole process and get right to baking!
+If you, like me, don’t mind or weirdly enjoy the taste of your weed oil, skip this whole process and get right to baking!

 But my world is expanding these days and it’s not really about my personal preference anymore.
 I realize that most folks are at the mercy of someone else to provide god-knows-what-it-is in a bag, and I remember how bad some of that stuff tasted.

 Do not mistake this for adding water to your oil during the extraction process.
-If you’re considering doing this because a bunch of noobs on internet forums are telling you to, just don’t.
+(If you’re considering doing this, just don’t.)

 Soon after, I realized my oil wasn’t storing as well and I noticed that the consistency was kind of gummy.
-I also noticed that the potency wasn’t on par with the oil I had in the freezer (same trim, no water during extraction).
-Then I was like, “This is an unnecessary hassle that reduces potency?
-Aw hell naw.”
+The potency wasn’t on par with the oil I had in the freezer (same trim, no water during extraction).

 Besides external contact interfering, the inert plant matter soaks up additional water via passive capillary action before it can absorb the oil, and overall prevents the oil from gaining as solid access and contact as it otherwise would have, ultimately preventing the oil that you’re relying on, to perform the extraction, from doing the job or making the progress that it otherwise could.